SCRT-HQ/VaporShell/docs/glossary/Add-VSEventsRuleAwsVpcConfiguration.md

 Specifies the security groups associated with the task.
 These security groups must all be in the same VPC.
 You can specify as many as five security groups.
-If you don't specify a security group, the default security group for the VPC is used.
+If you do not specify a security group, the default security group for the VPC is used.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-events-rule-awsvpcconfiguration.html#cfn-events-rule-awsvpcconfiguration-securitygroups
 DuplicatesAllowed: False